Shay Healy (1943-2021) songwriter, broadcaster and journalist.

 In 1988 Shay Healy fronted ‘Nighthawks’, a new late night chat show on Network Two, and became the programme with which he is most associated.
 Set in a bar/café where he was also the proprietor, the programme was a mixture of comedy sketches, interviews, music performances and music videos, and went out three nights a week.

 ‘What’s Another Year’ (1994) was another chat show presented by Shay Healy, which focused on entertainers and well-known personalities who talked about their time in the spotlight.
-In a similar vein, ‘The Birthday Show’ (1994) was a series in which Healy interviewed guests who celebrated their birthday around the date of the programme's transmission.
+In a similar vein, ‘The Birthday Show’ (1994) was a series in which Shay Healy interviewed guests who celebrated their birthday around the date of the programme's transmission.

 Shay Healy left RTÉ in 1995 but continued to make television programmes with his own production company Safinia Productions, including the Phil Lynott documentary ‘The Rocker’ which was broadcast on both RTÉ and BBC.
 He was one of three presenters on Agtel Communications’ ‘Beastly Behaviour’, a magazine series about pets which ran on RTÉ from 1998 to 1999.
-Healy has also presented programmes for RTÉ Radio.
+He has also presented programmes for RTÉ Radio.

 Shay Healy was diagnosed with the degenerative disorder Parkinson’s disease in 2004.